 Faisal Hourani

 "Building new things is my procrastination.
 It looks productive but it's avoidance."

-But writing about it — publicly, where I can't hide — is the closest thing I've found to accountability.
+But writing about it — publicly, where I can't hide behind "I'm still working on it" — is the closest thing I've found to accountability.
+If I tell you I'm building something, now I have to actually ship it or explain why I didn't.

+Faisal Hourani